dushbar/Cats-Dogs-Classification-CNN/README.md

-# Cats vs Dogs Classifier 🐱🐶
+# Cats vs Dogs Classifier

 A Convolutional Neural Network (CNN) built with TensorFlow/Keras to classify images as either cats or dogs.
 This project demonstrates the full workflow: data loading, preprocessing, model building, training, and evaluation in a Google Colab notebook.

-The dataset used is available here:[Dataset](https://www.kaggle.com/datasets/chetankv/dogs-cats-images)
+The dataset used is available here: [Dataset](https://www.kaggle.com/datasets/chetankv/dogs-cats-images)

 ---